 Emmet is a PhD student at SIO-UCSD, working jointly with isotope geochemist Sarah Aarons and Tarik Benmarhnia.
 He uses isotopic source apportionment techniques and geochemistry to characterise the composition and origin of particulate matter (PM) alongside epidemiological tools.
 In the Southwestern US he investigates how unique types of PM and transport dynamics modulated by modern land-use and climate interact with differential human susceptibility and health outcomes.
 Emmet completed a BA in Geology at Middlebury College, VT focusing on mineral dust chemistry, transport and deposition.
 During this time he worked with the Vermont Geological Survey to investigate long-term groundwater contamination from an industrial source, which fostered his interest in using geochemistry to address public health crises.
 He previously worked as a Technical Designer at Studio Roosegaarde in Rotterdam, the Netherlands, creating concepts for urban infrastructure and artworks that work with and highlight the beauty of earth systems and chemical interactions.
 Motivated by mutual aid and universal human rights, he is interested in science as a tool to support the power of citizens to uphold the health of their communities.

-Anaïs is a first-year PhD student in the UCSD-SDSU JDP program studying Epidemiology.
+Anaïs is a PhD student in the UCSD-SDSU JDP program studying Epidemiology.
 Her undergraduate degree was completed in 2016 from UC Berkeley in Earth and Planetary Sciences with a concentration in Environmental Earth Science.
 It was during this time that Anaïs became fascinated by the intersection between climate change and health, which is why she completed a Master of Advanced Studies in Climate Science and Policy from the Scripps Institution of Oceanography.
 At SIO, she wrote her Capstone report, "Assessing Climate Impacts on West Nile Virus: An Interactive Vulnerability Map & a Preventative Policy Recommendation."
 Anaïs recognized that she needed to deepen my knowledge in epidemiological methods, which is when she decided to pursue a Master of Public Health in Epidemiology at New York University.
 Anaïs was selected as a graduate researcher for the Climate Change Research Initiative at NASA’s Goddard Institute for Space Studies, where she examined land surface temperature and heat-related health effects in at-risk New York City neighborhoods.
 She was also the senior research assistant and interim data manager at NYU's Population Impact, Recovery, and Resilience (PiR2).
 Anaïs intends to pursue her research interests in identifying climate change-related adaptation and mitigation solutions that simultaneously aid vulnerable populations and do not compromise the integrity of ecosystems.

-Maren is a staff research associate working jointly with the Center for Climate Change Impacts and Adaptation (CCCIA) and the Benmarhnia group.
-Her role involves making contributions to new and ongoing CCCIA research initiatives by analyzing climate data, writing grant proposals, and most recently serving as the project manager for the new NSF Coastlines and People extreme heat hub centered at SIO.
-Maren is particularly interested in environmental justice and the intersection between climate change and public health.
+Maren is a researcher and project manager working jointly with the Center for Climate Change Impacts and Adaptation (CCCIA) and the Benmarhnia group.
+Her role involves making contributions to new and ongoing CCCIA research initiatives by working with climate data, writing grant proposals, and most recently serving as the project manager for the new NSF Coastlines and People (CoPe) extreme heat hub centered at SIO.
+In addition to CoPe, Maren also helps manage projects in the Benmarhnia group and assists in organizing lab activities.
 She graduated from Scripps Institution of Oceanography's MAS program in Climate Science and Policy in 2020, and she holds a BA in Integrative Biology from UC Berkeley.

 Anna Alari is a post-doctoral researcher in environmental epidemiology at the Pierre Louis